mwvgroup/Broker-Web/README.md

-Basic web interface for the Pitt-Google Broker
+Basic Django interface for the Pitt-Google Broker

-To run:
+To launch the application, run the following and follow the prompts:
 ```python
 python manage.py migrate
 python manage.py createsuperuser